 Tearfund Ireland is determined to strengthen Ethiopian communities so they are more resilient in the face of climate change and disasters such as drought.
-Key to our strategy have been self-help groups, through which vulnerable people support each other, financially and with mutual encouragement.

 KEY OUTCOMES DURING 2017/2018

 - 10,000 households increased their preparation for weather-related shocks.

 - Over 300 community groups were trained in Disaster Risk Reduction strategies.

 - Self-Help Group members were able to start small businesses and generate income.
 40% of group members are now engaged in activities such as fattening of animals, weaving, running small shops and retail trade.